Learn more about the impact the Cargill Global Scholars Program has had on Scholars in the United States.

-- Participate in a fully-funded three-day leadership seminar during the first year of the program designed to enhance the scholars’ leadership skills ensuring that each participant’s full potential to effect change is reached at the culmination of the program.
+- Participate in a fully-funded three-day leadership seminar during the first year of the program that will bring together the 10 newly selected U.S. scholars.
+This leadership seminar is designed to enhance the scholars’ leadership skills, ensuring that each participant’s full potential to effect change is reached at the culmination of the program.

-- Participate in a fully funded Global Leadership Seminar to be held at one of Cargill’s global locations during the second year of the program.
-This activity will bring together all of the Cargill Global Scholars from each cohort from across all of the program countries for a week-long seminar that will involve a series of experiential learning enrichment activities coupled with networking opportunities with Cargill executives.
+- Participate in a fully funded Global Leadership Seminar during the second year of the program.
+This activity will bring together all of the Cargill Global Scholars from each cohort across the six program countries for a week-long seminar that will involve a series of experiential learning enrichment activities coupled with networking opportunities with Cargill executives.

 - Be paired with a Cargill leader who will serve as a mentor.
-The Cargill mentors will help the scholars identify short and long term academic and professional goals and will assist in reaching these goals through networking, face-to-face meetings and regular email and phone communication.
+The Cargill mentors will help the scholars identify short and long term academic and professional goals and will assist in reaching these goals through networking and ongoing communications.

 - Become a member of the Cargill Global Scholars alumni community.

 - The Cargill Global Scholars Program application for the 2020-2021 cycle in the U.S. closed on Thursday, March 4, 2021.
 Details on the next application cycle will be shared on the website in the fall of 2021.